 The dried fruits are first pureed in some plant milk before added to the flour.
 So, you won't notice their chewy texture, and they are not visible in the pancakes.
 But the result is a fruity, sweet flavor with a hint of tanginess.

 Choose your favorite plant milk.
 I prefer almond or oat milk in this recipe.

 I am only using a bit to grease the pan.
-I start with 1/2 teaspoon and then use only 1/4 of a teaspoon for each next 1/2 cup of batter.
+Start with ½ teaspoon and then use only ¼ of a teaspoon for each next ½ cup of batter.
 Feel free to swap this with a different type of oil or butter.